-Regular employees who have not had their paid holidays scheduled into their work rotations per Clause 16.2 and who are required to work on a paid holiday shall be paid at a rate of one and one-half times his/her rate of pay for hours worked.
+Regular employees who have not had their paid holidays scheduled into their work rotations per Clause 16.2 (Scheduling of Paid Holidays) and who are required to work on a paid holiday shall be paid at a rate of one and one-half times their rate of pay for hours worked.
 In addition, the employee will receive a paid day off in lieu for working the paid holiday.